Death toll rises to 5 after Bucks Co. flooding; 2 children still missing

 "I guess it was just fortunate timing because the people who were there probably just 10 minutes before didn't have as much luck.
 They really didn't have any warning and they were caught up in it," said Primola.

-The rain came and went so quickly, Primola said it's impossible to prepare for.
+The rain came and went so quickly, Primola said it was impossible to prepare for.

 RESIDENTS ASKED TO REPORT DAMAGE